 Servers also play an important role for search engine optimization for many reasons.
 For good rankings, you need a fast and efficient server.
 If it’s slow, there will be delays in the loading time of your website which users don’t like, resulting in a high bounce rate and low average time on page.
 Google classifies these KPIs as being negative for the user experience, which of course has a negative effect on SEO.

-With Ryte Website Success, you can regularly check your server; the feature server monitoring keeps you informed about failures and time-outs so that you can act quickly.
+Under Quality Assurance or Web Performance, you can regularly check your server; the feature “Server monitoring” keeps you informed about failures and time-outs so that you can act quickly.

 Tip: Check the HTTP status codes of your site regularly to see if 301 redirects work correctly or if 404 status codes exist.
 Pages with this status are untraceable to potential readers and web crawlers.
 Links referring to such pages are called “dead links”.